-Man arrested in connection to trafficking of 15-year-old girl across southeast Louisiana
+Man arrested in connection to trafficking of 15-year-old girl in Baton Rouge

 Latest Weather Blog

-Man arrested in connection to trafficking of 15-year-old girl across southeast Louisiana
+Man arrested in connection to trafficking of 15-year-old girl in Baton Rouge

-BATON ROUGE — A man wanted in connection with the trafficking of a 15-year-old girl in Baton Rouge was arrested in New Orleans on Thursday, according to authorities.
+BATON ROUGE — A man arrested in connection with the trafficking of a 15-year-old girl in Baton Rouge was arrested in New Orleans on Thursday, according to authorities.

 The New Orleans Police Department, along with multiple local and federal law enforcement agencies, arrested four suspects as part of an ongoing human trafficking investigation dating back to August.